shakfu/py-js/README.md

 2    | `make shared-ext`     | shared     | external   | 16.7    | 16.5
 3    | `make framework-pkg`  | framework  | package    | 22.8    | 22.8 [1]

-[1] size, in this case, is not the individual external but uncompressed size of the package which includes patches, help files and both externals.
+[1] size, in this case, is not the individual external but uncompressed size of the package which includes patches, help files and both externals, and can vary by python version used to compile the external.

 This alternative quickstart assumes that you have a recent python3 installation (python.org, homebrew or otherwise).

-If you'd rather not compile anything there are self-contained python3 externals which can be included in standalones in the recent [0.1 release](https://github.com/shakfu/py-js/releases/tag/0.1).
+Again, if you'd rather not compile anything there are self-contained python3 externals which can be included in standalones in the [releases](https://github.com/shakfu/py-js/releases) section.

-If you don't mind compiling (and have xcode installed) then it's pretty straightforward to build your own by picking one of the following options:
+If you don't mind compiling (and have xcode installed) then pick one of the following options:

 1. To build statically-compiled self-contained python3 externals: